thebrainfox44/localize/readme.md

 if you need another language, fell free to email me ```contact@thebrainfox.com```

 to translate your strings in languages not hard coded, you need to provide a vali google translate key. [here]() you can get one

+#IMPORTANT
+This code is almost 2 years old and might not work anymore (especially the live translation)

 # Setup
 to use the module, import it (documentation not completed) then import it in each file you need it this way: